 Why a specific protocol?

 The Episealer implant and the Epiguide surgical tool are designed based on MRI data.
-MRI provides detailed images of the anatomy and is used both for acquisition and assessment of lesions in cartilage and underlying bone.
-This is done by using a tailored 3D sequence as well as conventional diagnostic sequences (2D sequences).
+MRI provides detailed images of the anatomy and is used both for visualisation and assessment of e.g. lesions in cartilage and underlying bone.
+This is achieved by using a tailored 3D sequence as well as conventional diagnostic sequences (2D sequences).
 The Episurf MRI protocol is optimised for best possible assessment of all aspects of the patient’s knee chondral and bone defects.
-From these detailed MRI sequences, a 3D model is created that allows the patient-specific surgical implants and instruments to be designed for exact match to the anatomy.
+From the MRI 3D sequence, a 3D model is created that allows the individualised surgical implants and instruments to be designed for an exact match to the anatomy.

-Episurf have developed a specific MRI protocol needed to be used for potential Episealer patients.
-This is to ensure correct damage assessment and 3D visualisation.
+Episurf has developed a specific MRI protocol needed to be applied for potential Episealer patients.
+This is to ensure correct damage assessment, 3D visualisation and device design.
 The protocol can be applied to Siemens, GE and Philips MR-scanners with a magnetic field strength of at least 1.5T and an appropriate knee coil.
-It consists of a 3D sequence and 4-5 diagnostic 2D sequences.
+The protocol consists of a 3D sequence and 4-5 diagnostic 2D sequences.

 How to set up the protocol

 Working with your local Episurf representative, the MRI protocol is put in place in 4 simple steps:

 - Specify the MRI machine: Let Episurf know which MRI machine you are using, so the correct protocol can be provided.

 - Configure the protocol: once Episurf has sent your MRI department the specific protocol, the specific settings can be simply loaded on your machine.
 Your Episurf representative will be available to help you.

 - Run a test scan: once the MRI protocol has been correctly set-up on the MRI scanner, a test scan will need to be performed and assessed by Episurf.
 This is to ensure that MR images of desired quality are acquired.